florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Annual maintenance & miscellaneous cost
 ***************************************
-These cost models are based on a regression derived with the data from `Guardianjet <https://www.guardianjet.com/jet-aircraft-online-tools>`_.
+These cost models are based on a regression derived from data from `Guardianjet <https://www.guardianjet.com/jet-aircraft-online-tools>`_.

 .. math::